travis-ci/docs-travis-ci-com/user/enterprise/trusty-beta.md

 The only difference with this installer is that it uses AUFS instead of DeviceMapper and doesn't have strict storage device layout requirements (for setting up the DeviceMapper volumes).

 ## Run builds on Trusty

-This section is important when you're having both Precise and Trusty workers.

 To run builds on a worker with Trusty images, please add `dist: trusty` to your `.travis.yml`.
 This project's builds then get routed to the Trusty machines.
 If that key is not present in your project's `.travis.yml`, the build will get run with Precise container as usual.